 The symptoms generally appear about one to two weeks after exposure, but longer periods have been reported.

 Mild to moderate cases of psittacosis are typically treated with antibiotics of the tetracycline group that are taken by mouth for a minimum of 10 days.
 More severe cases are typically treated with the same type of antibiotics, but given intravenously.
 Other classes of antibiotics may be used when tetracyclines are contraindicated.

 How can psittacosis be prevented?

 Taking steps to decrease illness in birds and seeking prompt treatment for ill birds will help decrease the likelihood that a person will become ill with psittacosis.
 Stress can be decreased in birds by maintaining good nutrition, isolating newly acquired birds from all other birds for 30 days after introducing them into the home, and avoiding other stressors like unnecessary handling, chilling and overheating.
 Sick birds should be examined by a veterinarian early in the course of illness.
 Bird cages, food bowls and water bowls should be cleaned and disinfected regularly.
-The type of bacteria that causes psittacosis is susceptible to most disinfectants, detergents and heat.
+The type of bacteria that causes psittacosis is susceptible to many disinfectants, detergents and heat.
 Waste from bird cages should be removed regularly and should be moistened with a disinfectant solution prior to removal to decrease the chance that cleaning will create a situation where the bacteria will be inhaled.
 Waste from bird cages should be double bagged for disposal in household trash.
-People should wash their hands after handling a pet bird and they should avoid kissing pet birds.
-Immune compromised and pregnant persons may want to avoid direct contact with birds.
+People should wash their hands after handling a pet bird.
+Pet bird owners who become ill with symptoms of psittacosis should discuss their bird contact with their healthcare provider.